enthusiasticgeek/rust_design_patterns/README.md

 <span style="color:red"> **!!!
 WARNING !!!** </span>

-I am very new to RUST programming (as of June 2023)  and may inadvertently have listed code that is not optimized.
+I am very new to RUST programming (as of June 2023)  and may have inadvertently listed code that is not optimized.

 Code may be unnecessarily over-engineered and may possibly be simplified.
-I will keep updating as I get more familiar with RUST.
+I will keep updating the code as I get more familiar with RUST.

 Use this code at your own risk!